53947/triadblue/TRIADBLUE_PROJECT_SETUP_GUIDE.md

 ### 2. Agent Connections (auto-created)
 - Agent endpoint URL for each project
 - Agent is marked as active
-- Ready to receive conversations from BlueLink
+- Ready to receive conversations from ConsoleBlue

 ### 3. Email Configuration (auto-seeded)
 - Site Inspector → isolated `siteinspector@agentmail.triadblue.com`